TheRealSkeledan/SSBWFriends/README.md

 # Super Smash Friends(PLACEHOLDER NAME)

 ## Description
-A game based off of Super Smash Bros and Mortal Kombat where it's my friends and people, but will have it's own original mechanics
+A game created by Skeledan based off of Super Smash Bros and Mortal Kombat where it's my friends and people, but will have it's own original mechanics.
+It isn't affiliated with Super Smash Bros and Mortal Kombat in anyway, and is its own original game.

 ## Characters
 ### Characters in game